VForWaTer/tool-specs/docs/parameter.md

 ### `description`

-Multiline comment to describe the purpose of the parameter.
+The `description` is a multiline comment to describe the purpose of the parameter.
 For the `description` Markdown is allowed, although tool-frameworks are not required to parse it.
 Descriptions are optional and can be omitted.